vision-it/postrun/README.md

 ## Logging

-The script writes all messages to stdout and into a logfile *postrun.log* in the same directory as the script.
+The script writes all messages to stdout and into a logfile */var/log/postrun.log*.